IrvingGomez/BayesianStatisticsNotes/_sources/intro.md

-# Bayesian Statistics: Course notes
+# Bayesian statistics: Course notes

 These are the notes for the course of Bayesian statistics.